Cream of Spinach Soup

 - Reduce the heat and let the soup simmer for 5 minutes.

-- Serve the cream of spinach soup hot, garnished as desired.
+- Serve the spinach cream soup warm.

 FAQs – Table of Contents